 Therapist at Bethesda Counseling Services

 I take a collaborative and empathic approach to therapy, joining with clients to work towards their stated goals.
-I believe in using a strengths-based model, relying primarily on CBT for working with children around symptoms of anxiety, depression, and related problems.
+I believe in using a strengths-based model, relying primarily on CBT for working with children, teens, and adults around symptoms of anxiety, depression, and related problems.
 When using CBT, I use a combination of techniques such as exposures and behavioral activation to help clients work incrementally towards their goals.
 I also offer parent training, using Parent Management Training (PMT) or Parent Child Interaction Therapy (PCIT) to support families coping with defiant youth and Supportive Parenting for Anxious Childhood Emotions (SPACE) to support parents coping with anxious youth.

 Clinical Degree: Licensed master social worker (LMSW) and master in clinical psychology

 Additional Trainings: Cognitive Behavioral Therapy (CBT), Supportive Parenting for Anxious Childhood Emotions (SPACE), Parent-Child Interaction Therapy (PCIT), Complicated Grief Treatment, and the Resilience Builder Program (RBP).